spatie/laravel-open-telemetry/docs/introduction.md

 Measure::stop('parent');
 ```

-Here's how that will look like in Jaeger:
+Here's what that will look like in Jaeger:

 ![screenshot](https://spatie.be/docs/laravel-open-telemetry/v1/images/trace.jpg)